A2Amir/Word_analogy-using-embeddings/README.md

 <img src="./img/4.JPG" alt=" Other Matching based methods" />
 <p align="center">

-##  4.Probablistic Vector Comparision methods
+##  4. Probablistic Vector Comparision methods
 It is a good choise, if you are dealing with things that you would call probability distribution

 * KL Divergence